Mobile Working for Business - All You Need to Know | Gamma

 This is certainly no surprise.
 Mobile has substantially evolved over the past two decades: smartphones are now as powerful as laptops, but much easier to use and carry around

-Or at least until our mobile service suddenly fails us and our smartphone goes back to being an expensive alarm clock.
+There are countless advantages of mobile working.
+That is, until our mobile service suddenly fails us and our smartphone goes back to being an expensive alarm clock.

 Say hello to the mobile working era